-Have you ever wanted to make a really colorful, nutritious recipe you found on Pinterest for you and your significant other, and then as soon as you put it on the table your spouse has a hard time choking it down?
+Have you ever wanted to make a really colorful, nourishing recipe you found on Pinterest for you and your significant other, and then as soon as you put it on the table your spouse has a hard time choking it down?
 Yeah, I have been there, too.
-My husband and I have been married for about 9 months now, and we share similar health habits, but he definitely turns his nose up to quinoa, tofu, chickpeas, avocado, and beets.
+My husband and I have been married for about 2.5 years now, and we share similar health promoting behaviors, but he definitely turns his nose up to quinoa, tofu, chickpeas, avocado, and beets.

-Today I am going to share some ideas on how to get your spouse involved in developing healthy habits with you.
+Today I am going to share some ideas on how to get your spouse involved in developing health promoting goals with you.

 - Shop Together